• Home

 Benefits to the client from our involvement with landscaping quotes

-• Save my clients time and do all the leg work
+2. Save my clients’ time and do all the legwork

-• Clarify aspects of the landscaping quotes from all parties concerned and trade types
+4. Clarify aspects of the landscaping quotes from all parties concerned and trade types.

-• Go to great pains to make sure that quotes are comparable.
-If that is not possible at least to identify the outliers and the reasons as to why
+5. Go to great pains to make sure that quotes are comparable.
+If that is not possible, at least identify the outliers and the reasons as to why

-• Come up with some solutions to challenges and if possible, and work with suppliers and landscapers to come up with a more cost-effective approach to achieve your dream garden!
+6. Come up with some solutions to the challenges, and, if possible, work with suppliers and landscapers to develop a more cost-effective approach to achieve your dream garden!

 Testimonials from past and current clients on our assistance with landscaping quotes: